tenebrius1/tp/docs/DeveloperGuide.md

 2. `LogicManager` calls on `CliTutorsParser#parseCommand` method which creates a new `FindCommandParser`.
 3. The `FindCommandParser` then calls its own `parse()` method which will return a new `FindCommand` if the input is valid.
 4. `LogicManager` will execute the `FindCommand` through `FindCommand#execute`.
-5. `FindCommand` will then search and update the student list in the `Model` class using the `Model#updateFilteredStudentList` method.
+5. `FindCommand` will then search and update the Student List in the `Model` class using the `Model#updateFilteredStudentList` method.
 6. Lastly, a new `CommandResult` with the success message is returned to the `LogicManager`.

 Given below is a sequence diagram to show how a **valid** `find` implementation works for a `find` student input: